Sec-ant/sec-ant.github.io/src/content/blog/adding-new-post.md

 ---
 ```

-## Adding table of contents
+## Adding 目录

-By default, a post (article) does not include any table of contents (toc).
+By default, a post (article) does not include any 目录 (toc).
 To include toc, you have to specify it in a specific way.

-Write `Table of contents` in h2 format (## in markdown) and place it where you want it to be appeared on the post.
+Write `目录` in h2 format (## in markdown) and place it where you want it to be appeared on the post.

-For instance, if you want to place your table of contents just under the intro paragraph (like I usually do), you can do that in the following way.
+For instance, if you want to place your 目录 just under the intro paragraph (like I usually do), you can do that in the following way.

 ```md
 ---